Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization with Nontransient Guessing Games

 \begin{theorem} Let $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$ and $\pd{\Gamma}\equiv\{\Gamma_{y_1|y_0}\}_{y_0,y_1}$ be two PIDs.
 Then $\pd{\Lambda}\succcurlyeq_\abb{I}\pd{\Gamma}$ if and only if $P_\abb{guess}(\pd{\Lambda};\povm{M})\geq P_\abb{guess}(\pd{\Gamma};\povm{M})$ for every bipartite POVM $\povm{M}\equiv\{M_{m,n}\}_{m,n}$. \end{theorem}

 The ``only if'' part of Theorem~\ref{thm:convertibility} is evident from the monotonicity of winning probabilities as argued before.
 The proof of the ``if'' part is detailed in Appendix~\ref{app:convertibility}.
-It is a proof by construction, utilizing convexity of the resource theory (Theorem~\ref{thm:simulation-PID}~(4)), the Hyperplane Separation Theorem~\cite{Boyd-2004a}, and a technique employed in Refs.~\cite{Piani-2015a, Lipka-Bartosik-2020a}.
+It is a proof by construction, utilizing the closedness and convexity of the resource theory [Theorem~\ref{thm:simulation-PID}(4) and (5)], the hyperplane separation theorem~\cite{Boyd-2004a}, and a technique employed in Refs.~\cite{Piani-2015a, Lipka-Bartosik-2020a}.

-A prominent implication of Theorem~\ref{thm:convertibility} is that each non-transient guessing game can be used as a certification of non-simplicity of a PID, and the combination of all such certifications is sufficient to compose a faithful non-simplicity test.
-Specifically, since all simple PIDs are interconvertible via free simulations (Theorem~\ref{thm:simulation-PID}~(2)), Theorem~\ref{thm:convertibility} implies that all simple PIDs give rise to the same winning probability in any fixed non-transient guessing game specified by $\povm{M}$, which equals
+A prominent implication of Theorem~\ref{thm:convertibility} is that each nontransient guessing game can be used as a certification of nonsimplicity of a PID, and the combination of all such certifications is sufficient to compose a faithful criterion for deciding nonsimplicity.
+Specifically, since all simple PIDs are interconvertible via free simulations [Theorem~\ref{thm:simulation-PID}(2)], Theorem~\ref{thm:convertibility} implies that all simple PIDs give rise to the same winning probability in any fixed nontransient guessing game specified by $\povm{M}$, which equals